 There are some waterers that are heated, and there are others that can be heated.
 We have had chickens when we lived in the subarctic and found some great solutions for heating chicken waterers, and we will be sure to mention if the waterers we list below are heated, or if they can be heated.

 The last thing you want is for your chicken's water to freeze on a cold day and not realize it.
+You can also learn about getting a safe chicken coop heater (you can read our article about which are best).

 Let's get into the list of the best chicken waterers.